About me

 Automated speech tools for helping communities process restricted-access corpora for language revival efforts

 [GitHub] [Video]San, N., Bartelds, M., Ògúnrẹ̀mí, T., Mount, A., Thompson, R., Higgins, M., Barker, R., Simpson, J., & Jurafsky, D. (2022).
 Automated speech tools for helping communities process restricted-access corpora for language revival efforts.
-Workshop on the Use of Computational Methods in the Study of Endangered Languages 2022.
+Proceedings of the 5th workshop on the use of Computational Methods in the Study of Endangered Languages (ComputEL-5).

 Neural Representations for Modeling Variation in Speech